raspberrypilearning/create-your-own-world/en/step_6.md

 	end
 ```

-+ Test out your `sign` sprite — you should now see a message when the `player` sprite touches it.
++ Test out your `welcome sign` sprite — you should now see a message when the `player` sprite touches it.

 ![screenshot](images/world-sign-test2.png)